 Policies and Guidance

-We are a member of the Therapeutics Advisory Group, the area prescribing committee that recommends the circumstances in which medicines should be used within the local health economy.
+We are a member of the Norfolk and Waveney Therapeutics Advisory Group, the area prescribing committee that recommends the circumstances in which medicines should be used within the local health economy.
 This includes medicines recommended for use by NICE.

 It's often important for information to be shared within a healthcare team in order to provide you with the best care.
 All employees working in the NHS are bound by a legal duty of confidence to protect personal information they access in the course of their work.